 Day Treatment Program in MA

-The Day Treatment in Massachusetts, also referred to as PHP (Partial Hospitalization Program) or IOP (Intensive Outpatient Program), is the highest level of care offered at Northstar Recovery Center.
-This addiction treatment option encompasses comprehensive clinical care and behavioral therapies.
-In the initial stages of recovery from addiction, it's crucial to have robust support to navigate both physical and emotional challenges.
 Our dedicated team at Northstar Recovery Center, located in Southborough, MA, and West Springfield, MA, is committed to assisting you in establishing a solid foundation for a lifelong recovery from addiction to drugs and alcohol.
-Clients typically visit our addiction treatment center in Massachusetts each weekday for several hours, engaging in counseling sessions and other necessary interventions.
-This approach ensures a balanced and effective recovery process, tailored to individual needs within the framework of Day Treatment.
+Clients typically visit our outpatient addiction treatment center in Massachusetts each weekday for several hours, engaging in counseling sessions and other necessary interventions.
+This intensive outpatient therapy approach ensures a balanced and effective recovery process, tailored to individual needs within the framework of day treatment.

 Individual, Group, and Family Counseling in Massachusetts

-Addiction thrives in isolation, which is why group counseling sessions are a foundational part of our addiction treatment plans.
-In group sessions, you’ll gain perspective on your struggles with substance abuse and can connect with others who understand your experiences.
-Family counseling can help your loved ones understand the disease of addiction, navigate conflict and build healthier relationships.
-In individual counseling sessions, you’ll be able to work through personal issues like past trauma with the help of an experienced therapist.
+Addiction thrives in isolation, which is why group counseling sessions are a foundational part of our addiction treatment services.
+In group sessions, you’ll gain perspective on your struggles with substance use disorder and can connect with others who understand your experiences.